make-software/casper-net-sdk/README.md

 ![build-and-test workflow](https://github.com/make-software/casper-net-sdk/actions/workflows/build-and-test.yml/badge.svg)

 The Casper .NET SDK allows developers to interact with the Casper Network using the .NET languages.

-**Casper .NET SDK GitHub repository**

-This repository.
-It contains the source code to build the Casper .NET SDK library along with the Unit Test project.
+The project itself is being developed with C#.

 ## Build/Test instructions